-Crossover is the trading name of Liss Youth Centre and is a charity that was set up in May 2006 by a team of Liss residents, working with the local Churches and the Parish Council.
-Crossover was created as there were many young people in the village with nothing to do and these youngsters were known to be causing some issues in the village and youth crime was known to be high.
+Crossover (Liss Youth Centre LTD – Registered Charity No. 1113791) was set up in May 2006 by a team of Liss residents, working with the local Churches and the Parish Council.
+Crossover was created as there were many young people in the village with nothing to do and they were known to be causing some issues in the village, and crime and anti-social behaviour committed by young people was known to be high.
 The Crossover team set out to make a change for the better.
 Crossover is not a religious or political organization.

-Crossover was opened in May 2006 and at first it only opened for a couple of sessions a week – for three hours on a Tuesday and a Thursday with young people of all ages being allowed in at the same time.
+Crossover was opened in May 2006 and at first it only opened for a couple of sessions a week.
 A Manager was appointed and sessions were mainly run, for free, by volunteers who just wanted the young people to have somewhere to hang out safely, where they weren’t bothering anyone else.
 It was important to those running Crossover that the young people of Liss had somewhere to call their own.

-Crossover has grown in the past eleven years and is now open four evenings a week (Monday to Thursday) with 7 sessions a week (plus a tennis session in the local recreation area) split into different age groups.
-Different sessions cater to different needs of age groups with a mixture of targeted work, craft, cooking, fun and games.
-There are currently seven Trustees and over twenty volunteers who offer their free time to ensure that Crossover remains open for the young people of the area, at no charge.
+Crossover has grown over the past decade and offers different sessions that cater to different needs, with a mixture of targeted work, craft, music, cooking, fun and games.
+There are currently seven Trustees and around five volunteers who offer their free time to ensure that Crossover remains open for the young people of the area, at no charge.
 The team running Crossover (Trustees, Manager, Volunteers, Youth Workers and administrative staff) are committed to ensuring that any young people who come to Crossover have a friendly, secure place to drop in, where they are valued as individuals and can grow to their full potential.
 There is always a warm supportive atmosphere and young people bring their worries and their triumphs to Crossover and they are helped and/or praised as appropriate.
-In situations where the young person requires assistance that Crossover cannot provide, they are passed on to someone or another organisation who can help.
+In situations where the young person requires assistance that Crossover cannot provide, they are signposted to another organisation who can help.